Important housing dates

 Please email our office at email@example.com with any changes you might have and we will update your contract.
 You have until June 30 to make any changes to your contract since we will be assigning housing shortly after this date.

-Your housing assignment will include the academic year room assignment, mailing address and roommate information including their UNE email address.
-If you are concerned about what to pack, you can download and print our What to Pack list complete with measurements for beds and windows.
+Your housing assignment will include the academic year room assignment, mailing address, and roommate information including their UNE email address.
+If you are concerned about what to pack, you can download and print our What to Pack list (PDF) complete with measurements for beds and windows.

-Coordinating who is bringing the microwave, refrigerator and television is one of the first things you may want to discuss with your new roommates.
-You and your roommates may want to consider splitting the cost of renting a MicroFridge since our upperclass suites are furnished with full-sized refrigerators in their kitchenettes.
+Coordinating who is bringing the microwave, refrigerator, and television is one of the first things you may want to discuss with your new roommates.
+Our upper class suites are furnished with full-sized refrigerators in their kitchenettes.

 An RA is a student and community leader who is responsible for creating and supporting a community among a floor of residential students.
 They work with a team of other RAs to assist the Office of Housing and Residential/Commuter Life to efficiently manage the residence halls.